Estimated reading time: 11 minutes

 What is happening here?

 When a company expenses all their inventory right away, their COGS expense is too high.
-When their tax accountant adjusts at the end of the year to account for ending inventory that is still owned by the company, it decreases their COGS expense, which increases their taxable income.
+When their tax accountant makes adjustments at the end of the year to account for ending inventory that is still owned by the company, it decreases their COGS expense, which increases their taxable income.

 This is valid and correct, even if it frustrating.

 Often when inventory is counted at the end of the year, it requires an inventory adjustment to true it all up to the ending count.
-You can make this adjustment by tying the count to the Balance Sheet balance and adjusting the remaining SKU values.
-Or you can make that adjustment by flushing out the Balance Sheet balance difference through cost of goods sold.
+You can make this adjustment by tying the count to the balance sheet and adjusting the remaining SKU values.
+Or you can make that adjustment by flushing out the balance sheet difference through cost of goods sold.

-(Choosing between these options assumes you don’t have any responsibility to follow GAAP for an outside party.)
+(Choosing between these options assumes you don’t have any responsibility to follow Generally Accepted Accounting Principles (GAAP) for an outside party.)

 One method will optimize for profits and the other option will optimize for the lowest tax liability.